KSDunne/statement_beauty/README.md

 - [Black Formatter for Python](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) Used as the default formatter in Visual Studio Code IDE, for python files.
 The setting 'format on save' was used.
 - [Bootstrap](https://getbootstrap.com/) Used to quickly layout, position and size critical website features
 - [Balsamiq](https://balsamiq.com/wireframes/) Used in early planning to map out wireframes
+- [Google Fonts](https://fonts.google.com/) Was used to import fonts
+- [Favicon Generator](https://favicon.io/favicon-generator/) Was used to make an 'S' shaped favicon
+- [Font Awesome](https://fontawesome.com/) Was used for all icons
+- [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) Was used for lighthouse testing, debugging and consistently checking responsiveness
+- [W3C Markup Validator](https://validator.w3.org/) Was used to validate all live html
+- [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) Was used to validate CSS code
+- [JS Hint](https://jshint.com/) Was used to validate JavaScript code
+- [Code Institute Python Linter](https://pep8ci.herokuapp.com/) Was used to validate all python code

 ## Testing